Galaxy-Man/ESP32animatedGifDMA/README.md

 # ESP32animatedGifDMA
 Animated Gifs on Led matrix with very basic ftp

+Create SPIFFS area using partitions.csv or Arduino IDE.

 Use Winscp to upload file to the SPIFFS area.
+Gifs are stored in src/data/gifs

 username admin
 password esp32